-Ryerson (NYSE:RYI - Get Free Report) is expected to issue its Q2 2025 quarterly earnings data after the market closes on Tuesday, July 29th.
-Analysts expect the company to announce earnings of $0.17 per share and revenue of $1.17 billion for the quarter.
+Ryerson (NYSE:RYI - Get Free Report) is expected to be announcing its Q2 2025 earnings results after the market closes on Tuesday, July 29th.
+Analysts expect Ryerson to post earnings of $0.17 per share and revenue of $1.17 billion for the quarter.
 Ryerson has set its Q2 2025 guidance at 0.070-0.140 EPS.

-Ryerson (NYSE:RYI - Get Free Report) last posted its quarterly earnings results on Wednesday, April 30th.
-The basic materials company reported ($0.18) earnings per share for the quarter, topping analysts' consensus estimates of ($0.23) by $0.05.
+Ryerson (NYSE:RYI - Get Free Report) last announced its quarterly earnings results on Wednesday, April 30th.
+The basic materials company reported ($0.18) EPS for the quarter, beating the consensus estimate of ($0.23) by $0.05.
+The company had revenue of $1.14 billion for the quarter, compared to analyst estimates of $1.16 billion.
 Ryerson had a negative net margin of 0.15% and a negative return on equity of 0.65%.
-The business had revenue of $1.14 billion for the quarter, compared to the consensus estimate of $1.16 billion.

 Ryerson Dividend Announcement

 The business also recently declared a quarterly dividend, which was paid on Wednesday, June 18th.
-Stockholders of record on Thursday, June 5th were paid a $0.1875 dividend.
-This represents a $0.75 dividend on an annualized basis and a dividend yield of 3.36%.
-The ex-dividend date was Thursday, June 5th.
-Ryerson's dividend payout ratio (DPR) is presently -340.91%.
+Stockholders of record on Thursday, June 5th were issued a dividend of $0.1875 per share.
+This represents a $0.75 annualized dividend and a dividend yield of 3.37%.
+The ex-dividend date of this dividend was Thursday, June 5th.
+Ryerson's dividend payout ratio is currently -340.91%.

 Analyst Upgrades and Downgrades

-Separately, Wall Street Zen downgraded shares of Ryerson from a "buy" rating to a "hold" rating in a research note on Friday, May 9th.
+Separately, Wall Street Zen lowered shares of Ryerson from a "buy" rating to a "hold" rating in a research report on Friday, May 9th.

 (